haydenjameslee/unity-super-find/README.md

 ## Installation

-1. Download the latest package in the [releases archive](https://github.com/haydenjameslee/unity-super-find/releases)
+1. Download the latest .unitypackage in the [releases archive](https://github.com/haydenjameslee/unity-super-find/releases)
 2. Open your Unity project
 3. Double click on the downloaded package from step 1
 4. Import all the files into your project